Kitsap Lake Drive-In

 1 person favorited this theater

-The Kitsap Lake Drive-In opened prior to 1955.
+The Kitsap Lake Drive-In opened on June 30, 1953.
 It closed in 1982, possibly do to poor attendence, as the staff use to run from car to car inspecting what was going on all the time, or it could of been due to the encroaching urban expansion in Bremerton’s Kitsap Lake area.
 As that area saw a boom of expensive homes suddenly being built in that area in 1980.
 So possibly the property taxes and their profit margin wasn’t happening.
 But seeing that there wasn’t any way to adjust the configurations of the theater’s layout, they probably couldn’t suit their new neighborhood’s needs, and thus the owners elected to sell off the Kitsap Lake Drive-In and concentrate fully on upgrading, and expanding their other local outlet, the Rodeo Drive-In at Port Orchard/Bremerton Airport area.

 The Kitsap Lake Drive-In was never actually sold to the Seven Gables company, rather the owner of the drive-in (and also of the nearby Rodeo Drive-In) merged his company (Cascade Theatres) with the Seattle Art House operator (Seven Gables), and the new company then operated under the Seven Gables name.
 The Kitsap Lake Drive-In was then sold off to a company that was intending to convert the property into a health club, which never happened.
 Unfortunately, the water and sewer capacities in the area could not support such an operation (something the new owner didn’t check in advance on).
 So as mentioned earlier, the property was then used for a storage yard for an electrical contractor until Puget Sound and Energy purchased it for their use as their new regional office center.
 All traces of this particular drive-in are now gone.